MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/delete-materialized-view-cache-policy-command.md

 ms.topic: reference
 ms.date: 02/21/2023
 ---
-# .delete materialized view cache policy
+# .delete materialized-view cache policy

 Delete the materialized view cache policy.
-To speed up queries on data, Azure Data Explorer caches it on its processing nodes, SSD, or even in RAM.
+To speed up queries, Azure Data Explorer caches data on its processing nodes, in SSD, or even in RAM.
 The [cache policy](cachepolicy.md) lets Azure Data Explorer describe the data artifacts that it uses so that important data can take priority.

 ## Permissions

-You must have at least [Table Admin](access-control/role-based-access-control.md) permissions to run this command.
+You must have at least [Materialized view Admin](access-control/role-based-access-control.md) permissions to run this command.

 ## Syntax

-`.delete` `materialized view` *MaterializedViewName* `policy` `caching`
+`.delete` `materialized-view` *MaterializedViewName* `policy` `caching`

 ## Arguments